-We can meet tight timelines by tailoring survey methods to reduce the time required to complete surveys, while maintaining the EPA's expectations and best practice standards.
+We can meet tight timelines by tailoring survey methods to reduce the time required to complete surveys, while maintaining EPA expectations and best practice standards.
 By supplementing standard methods with more recent and effective techniques, we are able to gain more data, increase survey success and meet stringent requirements of the EIA process.